Ice vs Heat for Treating Your Meniscus Injury

 Sometimes we feel pain while doing a certain activity - should you still use cold?
 Too much cold therapy can reduce your ability to heal correctly, because cold is a short term pain reliever not a deep tissue healer.

 We put milk in the fridge so it will stay fresh longer.
 We do this so it will stay in the same condition as when we bought it.
 Your injury is no different.
 Too much cold will keep your injury in the same state - slowing down the healing process.
 This can sometimes make chronic injuries linger even longer.
-Heat (Deep Tissue Regeneration Therapy) should be used when you suffer from a chronic, tight or stiff meniscus injury and after you reduce swelling, pain and inflammation with cold.
+Heat (Blood Circulation Boost) should be used when you suffer from a chronic, tight or stiff meniscus injury and after you reduce swelling, pain and inflammation with cold.

 Cold should be used: